DevScoreInc/docs/README.md

 ```
 '_context' :
     'dbLib.createVariable': Async Function to create variable in the database
+    'dbLib.batchAddRowToTable': Async Function to add rows of data to a table in batch
     'dbLib.deleteVariable': Async Function to delete variable in the database
     'dbLib.deleteTableOrDailyCounterVariable' : Async Function to delete a row from a table ('table' or 'daily-counter') variable types
     'dbLib.getDocument' : Async Function to retrieve document from database